This article is a stub. You can help the IndieWebCamp wiki by expanding it.

-- Markup users' feeds with the h-entry microformat including a nested h-card for the authorship information.
+- Markup users' feeds and post permalink pages with the h-entry microformat including a nested h-card for the authorship information.

 - Markup users' profile pages with h-card

-- Let the user automatically syndicate in posts from their personal site
+- Let the user automatically syndicate in posts (marked up using h-entry) from their personal site

 - Support PuSH notifications for receiving posts from their personal site